Salmon has got to be one of the tastiest fish in the world.

 It is possible to get tapeworm from eating raw salmon, however, the chances of that are rather low.

-The best thing to do is to head to your local GP and get yourself checked out.
+The best thing to do is head to your local GP and check yourself out.

 Can You Get Salmonella From Salmon?